 Each of these metrics can be calculated by hand using an equation.

-Click through the tabs to learn how to calculate these different measures of biodiversity mathematically and using R
+Click through the tabs to learn how to calculate these different measures of biodiversity mathematically and using R!

 Perhaps the simplest measure of biodiversity is species richness (\(S\)).